 The epidemiology, pathology, and pathogenesis of RCC will be reviewed here.
 The clinical and radiographic presentation, staging methods, prognosis, and management of these tumors are discussed separately.
 (See "Clinical manifestations, evaluation, and staging of renal cell carcinoma" and "Prognostic factors in patients with renal cell carcinoma".)

-Incidence — Globally, the incidence of RCC varies widely from region to region with the highest rates observed in the Czech Republic and North America .
+Incidence — Globally, the incidence of renal cell carcinoma (RCC) varies widely from region to region, with the highest rates observed in the Czech Republic and North America .
 In the United States, there are approximately 64,000 new cases and almost 14,000 deaths from RCC each year .

 Gender and age — RCC is approximately 50 percent more common in men compared with women .
-RCC occurs predominantly in the sixth to eighth decade of life with median age at diagnosis around 64 years of age, according to 2003 to 2007 NCI’s Surveillance, Epidemiology and End Results (SEER) Cancer Statistics Review; it is unusual in patients under 40 years of age and rare in children [4-6].
+RCC occurs predominantly in the sixth to eighth decade of life with median age at diagnosis around 64 years of age, according to the 2003 to 2007 National Cancer Institute (NCI) Surveillance, Epidemiology and End Results (SEER) Cancer Statistics Review; it is unusual in patients under 40 years of age and rare in children [4-6].

-Race — Within the United States, Asian Americans or Pacific Islanders have the lowest incidence of renal cancers compared to American Indians/Alaska natives, Hispanic/Latinos, Whites, or African Americans .
+Race — Within the United States, Asian Americans or Pacific Islanders have the lowest incidence of renal cancers compared with American Indians/Alaska natives, Hispanic/Latinos, Whites, or African Americans .